 Bonhams also handles high-profile single-owner collections, which have included the Edell Collection of Pocket and Table Globes, The Dr. Murray MacKinnon Collection of Microscopes, The Claude Basil Fry Collection of Sundials, and the Jonathan Minns Collection of Engineered and Other Models.

 Buying and selling Scientific Instruments at Bonhams

-With offices and representatives in nearly 50 locations, Bonhams gives buyers and sellers access to a global network of collectors and unparalleled marketing resources to achieve the highest price for your Scientific Instruments.
+With offices and representatives in 22 countries, Bonhams gives buyers and sellers access to a global network of collectors and unparalleled marketing resources to achieve the highest price for your Scientific Instruments.
 Contact a specialist directly for more information or submit your item online for a free auction estimate.